ademakov/MainMemory/README.md

 > make
 ```

-The resulting binary file is named 'mmem' and is located in the 'src'
+This produces few lubraries and a binary file is named 'mmem' located in
-subdirectory.
+the 'src' subdirectory.
+The 'mmem' file could be used as a replacement for
+your memcached.

 ## Single-Threaded and Multi-Threaded Builds

 MainMemory can be built in one of the two configurations:

 - single-threaded
-- or multi-threaded (SMT).
+- or multi-threaded (SMP).

 For the former option, run the configure script as follows: